ibm-cloud-docs/vmwaresolutions/sddc/sd_orderinginstance.md

 * The last string can contain only alphabetic characters.
 * The length of the last string must be in the range 2 - 24 characters.

-**Note:** The maximum length of the FQDN (Fully Qualified Domain Name) for hosts and VMs (virtual machines) is 50 characters.
+The maximum length of the FQDN (Fully Qualified Domain Name) for hosts and VMs (virtual machines) is 50 characters.
 Domain names must accommodate for this maximum length.
+{:note}

 ### Value format for network settings

 The domain name and subdomain label are used to generate the user name and server names of the instance, as shown in the following table.

-Table 2.
+Table 3.
 Value format for user names, domain names, and server names

 | Name        | Value Format      |
   |:------------- |:------------- |